Suor/battle-brothers-mods/camps_and_artifacts/README.md

 - less city state camps, so it's not really crowded
 - updated 2h flail base attributes to match vanilla rebalance (was upped somewhat)
 - update artifact warbow and greatsword base attributes if [Sato's Balance Mod][sato_balance_mod] is present
-- use prefixes in artifact names to make them more random

 Fixes: